 Typically, it would be during one of these two years that students interested in working on exoplanets would join the Cool Worlds Lab.
 Suitability for continuation to thesis work is usually decided by students, advisor and faculty.

 A frequent pair of inquiries are i) will Prof Kipping be accepting new graduate students next year? ii) what research could I work on as part of Cool Worlds?
-For i), the answer is "likely no" for Fall 2022.
-But recall that our program includes a rotation and the answer is a "likely yes" for Fall 2023.
+For i), the answer is "likely yes" for Fall 2024.
 For ii), the best way to see what kind of research you might undertake with us is too look through our recent publications!

 The Cool Worlds Lab features an on-going and active undergraduate research component.
 During the summers, we typically invite up to three students to work on a small research project under the mentorship of Prof Kipping or a senior member of the group.